Skip to content

 The site is now owned by Stroud District Council and is allocated in the Council’s Local Plan for 150 homes and is within the Industrial Heritage Conservation Area, being of significant cultural and historical value.
 It comprises part of the proposed reinstated Cotswold Canal and basin and so is unable to be developed for a non-canal related scheme.
 Once complete the Port will be the destination at the eastern end of the canal.

 In 2015 the Council was successful in securing £2m from Homes England.
 The Council has since committed £2.9m to the project and has also received Land Release Funding through One Public Estate in the sum of £776k.
-Together these contributions have made the redevelopment more viable and has enabled a Developer to be selected to create a unique waterside attraction.
+Together these contributions have made the redevelopment more viable.

 Due to the high abnormal costs of the site arising from the need for remediation of contaminated land, deculverting of the river and the re-instatement of the canal infrastructure the project has been split into two phases.